A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 Nassau County (Town of Hempstead), New York

-The Levittown story begins in August 1929, when Abraham Levitt -along with his sons William and Alfred- formed the Levitt & Sons company and built their first home, in Rockville Center, New York.
+The Levittown story begins in August 1929.
+Abraham Levitt -along with his sons William and Alfred- formed the Levitt & Sons company and built their first home, in Rockville Center, New York.
 During the 1930s, the company would develop several upper-class housing tracts on Long Island.

 By 1941, Levitt & Sons were building basic homes for military personnel.
 William served in the Navy during World War II, where he perfected concepts in the rapid construction of buildings.
-By the time the war drew to a close in 1945, Levitt was already buying up potato fields on Long Island in anticipation of a major post-war housing boom.
+When the war drew to a close in 1945, Levitt was buying potato fields on Long Island in anticipation of a major post-war housing boom.

 Eventually, 1,200 acres would be acquired for the Levitt & Sons Long Island development.
 Construction began on the plat, originally known as Island Trees, on July 1, 1947.
 The standard home model, known as the Cape Cod, was designed by Alfred Levitt, encompassed 750 square feet and was rented for 60 dollars a month (a tenant could purchase the home - for $7,500- after one year).